 Are flights included in the project fees?

-No, but we can book the flights for you if you wish!
-Get in touch with us at i-to-i HQ for more.
+No, but we can book the flights for you.
+Get in touch with team i-to-i and we can do all the hard work for you!

 Can I travel before my project starts?